k-finken/HCIRA_Project/README.txt

 4. Output the Result:
 Currently, the result of the looped tests are printed to the console on lines 413-417.
 CSV exporting functionality is being implemented following line 420.

+2/16
+//**HOW TO USE**//
+To run, open the executable located in the dist folder.
+Make sure to run the executable for the data-collect file.
+Displayed on the GUI is
+    - The current user number in the trial
+    - The gesture the user needs to draw
+    - Instructions on how to save the gesture by hitting RETURN/ENTER and to restart by hitting TAB buttons
+    - Number of trials/samples remaining for that gesture

+Note: the software was written to have 6 consecutive users enter their samples.
+Restarting the program will overwrite the dataset.
+All code for data collection is in data-collect.py.

+//**COMPONENTS**//
+1. Write Gesture Files
+The saveXML(event) function on line 107 is called everytime the save button is pressed.
+This function calls Shape object function exportToXML(self, user, gesture, iteration) on line 59 that exports the current gesture in the GUI to an XML file.
+Attributes follow those of the dataset from the previous assignment.
+No preprocessing is called at this time.

+2. Prompt for Specific Samples
+Prompts for the samples are written on lines 123-127 and 133-137.
+This details the current user number in the trial, the gesture to draw, instructions on saving/clearing, and the number of samples/trials remaining.

+3. Recruit 6 People / 4.
+Submit Full Dataset
+These parts of the assignment are external from the code base.
+Please see the submission on canvas to find the dataset as well as consent forms for the participants.